semhoun/fetchmail/README.md

 4. **Postfix Admin** provides convenient `fetchmail.pl` script

 ## Installation
+Please follow these steps and adapt them to your distribution if necessary

 1. First you need to install **fetchmail** itself.
 For **Debian** you can do so by `sudo apt-get install fetchmail`
 2. Next you should extract **Roundcube fetchmail plugin** archive into your **Roundcube** `plugins` folder creating "fetchmail" folder there.
   * You can do so either by using `composer` for which there is `composer.json`, still you need to follow further installation steps since those could not be accomplished with `composer`